-Upon receipt of an allegation of Prohibited Conduct, the OEOA will contact the Complainant in writing to review the availability of Interim Measures, and other rights and options, and provide an overview of the OEOA investigative process.
+Upon receipt of an allegation of Prohibited Conduct, the OEOA will contact the Complainant in writing to inform them of the availability of Interim Measures, and other rights and options.
+The OEOA will request a meeting with the Complainant to discuss the above items and provide an overview of the OEOA investigative process.
+If the Complainant is unknown, the OEOA will make a determination as to whether there is sufficient information available to investigate the allegations.